gvkaravasilev/Softuni-Programming-Fundamentals-With-Java-Jan2021/README.md

 ## The first part of the course included ->

- -Data types
+ - Data types
- -Arrays
+ - Arrays
- -Methods
+ - Methods
- -Lists
+ - Lists
- -Simple Objects and Classes
+ - Simple Objects and Classes

 ## The second part of the course included ->

- -Associative Arrays
+ - Associative Arrays
- -Text Proccessing
+ - Text Proccessing
- -Regular Expressions
+ - Regular Expressions